storybookjs/frontpage/src/content/recipes/sass.md

 1. Storybook >= 7.x with the `vite` builder.
 2. Storybook >= 7.x with the `@storybook/nextjs` framework.
 3. Storybook >= 6.x with the `@storybook/preset-create-react-app` and `react-scripts@2.x.x` or higher.
+4. Storybook >= 6.x with the `@storybook/angular` framework.
+Inject your global stylesheets into storybook through your `angular.json` file.

 </div>